garihc23/WebServices/readme.md

     - A form to collect user details (name, email, address, login ID, password).
     - Form validation on both frontend and backend.
     - Data is stored securely in MongoDB.
-- **Real-Time User List:**
+- **Real-Time User List (live_users.html):**
-    - Uses Socket.IO for real-time communication.
+    - Automatically redirects to `live_users.html` after successful registration.
     - Displays a list of currently connected users in a table.
     - Updates the list automatically when users join or leave.
+    - Clickable email IDs to view full user details in a popup.
 - **User Details Popup:**
-    - Click on a user in the list to view their complete details in a popup.
+    - Click on a user's email in the list to view their complete details in a popup (implemented using JavaScript alerts for simplicity).
+- **Session Management:**
+    - Uses `localStorage` to preserve user sessions across page redirects.
+- **User Disconnection:**
+    - Users can disconnect manually using a "Disconnect" button on the `live_users.html` page.
+    - Proper cleanup is performed on the server-side when users disconnect.

 ## Technologies Used